Albuterol Syrup (Cont.)

 Albuterol syrup can potentially interact with several other medicines.

-(Click Albuterol Drug Interactions for more information about albuterol syrup and other medicines.)
+(Click Albuterol Drug Interactions for more information.)

 Also, let your healthcare provider know if you are: